Towards Understanding the Condensation of Neural Networks at Initial Training: Initial condensation of input weights

 \subsection{1-d input and two-layer NN}

 For 1-d data, we visualize the evolution of the two-layer NN output and each weight, which confirms the connection between the condensation and the multiplicity of the activation function.

-We display the outputs at initial training, epoch $1000$, in Fig. \ref{fig:1dinioutput}.
+We display the outputs at initial training in Fig. \ref{fig:1dinioutput}.
 Due to the small magnitude of parameters, an activation function with multiplicity $p$ can be well approximated by a $p$-th order polynominal, thus, the NN output can also be approximated by a $p$-th order polynominal.
-As shown in Fig. \ref{fig:1dinioutput}(a-c), the NN outputs with activation functions $\tanh(x)$, $x\tanh(x)$ and $x^2\tanh(x)$ overlap well with the auxiliary of a linear, a quadratic and a cubic polynominal curve, respectively.
-In Fig. \ref{fig:1dinioutput}(d), the NN output with ReLU activation function deviates from a linear function (red auxiliary line).
-Particularly, the NN output has several sharp turning points.
+As shown in Fig. \ref{fig:1dinioutput}, the NN outputs with activation function $\tanh(x)$, $x\tanh(x)$ and $x^2\tanh(x)$ overlap well with the auxiliary of a linear, a quadratic and a cubic polynominal curve, respectively in the beginning.
 This experiment, although simple, but convincingly shows that NN does not always learn a linear function at the initial training stage and the complexity of such learning depends on the activation function.

 We visualize the direction field for input weight $\vw_j:=(w_j,b_j)$, following the gradient flow,

 where $e_i:=f_{\vtheta}(\vx_i)-f^{*}(\vx_i)$.
 Since we only care about the direction of $\vw_j$ and $a_j$ is a scalar at each epoch, we can visualize $\dot{\vw_j}$ by $\dot{\vw_j} / a_j$.
 For simplicity, we do not distinguish $\dot{\vw_j} / a_j$ and $\dot{\vw_j}$ if there is no ambiguity.
 When we compute $\dot{\vw_j}$ for different $j$'s, $e_i \vx_i$ for ($i=1,\cdots,n$) is independent with $j$.
 Then, at each epoch, for a set of $\{e_i, \vx_i\}_{i=1}^{n}$, we can consider the following direction field